LDSorg/lds-connect-php/README.md

 lds-connect-php
 ===============

-A PHP library for connecting with lds.org through oauth2
+Connecting with lds.org through oauth2 using PHP